Learn how to survive a plane crash by preparing before boarding, staying alert, and following these safety and preparedness tips!

 Watch this video from Air New Zealand for the most epic safety video ever:

 Plane crash survival stories are amazing indeed.
-Luck may play a huge factor in them, but so does these safety and preparedness tips.
+Luck may play a huge factor in them, but so do these safety and preparedness tips.

 Marvel at these survival stories and try to learn survival tips and preparedness lessons from them because you never know when you might need them yourself.

 What do you think of these tips on how to survive a plane crash?
-Share your thought about this article in the comments section below!
+Share your thoughts about this article in the comments section below!

 - 10 Amazing True Survival Stories Too Incredible To Be Real